Limmen/AgentProgramming/hw2/README.md

-# Homework 2 ID2209 - SmartMuseum Multi Agent System
+# Homework 2 ID2209 - Dutch Auction

 ## How to run

 Example on how you can do a test-run of the M.A.S:

-Open up 4 shells/cmds and in perform the following actions in the given order:
+Open up 5 shells/cmds and perform the following actions in the given order:

 ---